ethereum/annotated-spec/capella/beacon-chain.md

 ## Introduction

 Capella is a consensus-layer upgrade containing a number of features related to validator withdrawals.
 Including:

-* Automatic withdrawals of `withdrawable` validators.
+* **Automatic withdrawals of `withdrawable` validators**.
+It has been possible for a long time for validators to enter the `withdrawable` state.
+However, the functionality to actually withdraw validator balances has not yet been available.
+Capella, together with the Shanghai upgrade for the execution spec, finally adds the functionality that allows for withdrawals to process.
-* Partial withdrawals sweep for validators with 0x01 withdrawal credentials and balances in excess of `MAX_EFFECTIVE_BALANCE`.
+* **Conversion to ETH-address-based withdrawals**.
+There are currently two types of withdrawal credentials that validators can have, defined by the first byte in the validator's `withdrawal_credentials`: `0x00` (withdrawal controlled by BLS pubkey) and `0x01` (the validator's balance withdraws to a specific ETH address).
+Capella adds a feature that lets `0x00` validators convert to `0x01`.
-* Operation to change from `BLS_WITHDRAWAL_PREFIX` to `ETH1_ADDRESS_WITHDRAWAL_PREFIX` versioned withdrawal credentials to enable withdrawals for a validator.
+* **Partial withdrawals**: validators with `0x01` withdrawal credentials and balances above 32 ETH get their excess balance withdrawn to their address.
+A "sweeping" procedure cycles through the full set of validators and reaches each validator once every ~4-8 days.

-Another new feature is the new independent state and block historical accumulators that replace the original singular historical roots.
-With these accumulators, it becomes possible to validate the entire block history that led up to that particular state without any additional information beyond the state and the blocks.
+Capella also makes a small technical change to how historical block and state root summaries are stored, to make it slightly easier for a node to verify things about ancient history that it no longer stores (or did not download yet because it fast-synced).

 ## Custom types